nuscien/trivial/Core/README.md

 ### Hit task

-You can create a task controller to manage when a handler shoud be raised.
+You can create a task controller to manage when a handler should be raised.

-- `HitTask.Debound`:
+- `HitTask.Debounce`:
   You may request to call a specific action several times in a short time but only the last one should be processed and previous ones should be ignored.
   A sample is real-time search suggestion.
 - `HitTask.Throttle`: